ThisIsRM/PHP-Project/README.md

 b.
 Create a Database.\
 c.
 Import the SQL file provided with this project.

-5. Now, Open the project in your browser.
+5. Now, Open the project in your browser 'http://localhost/cmd/logincust.php'.
 It should run perfectly.